johnstrand/squawk-react/tutorial.md

 export default Counter;
 ```

-Here, we've imported the `useSquawk hook`, and 3 of the actions we defined earlier.
+Here, we've imported the `useSquawk` hook, and 3 of the actions we defined earlier.
 The subscription from the component to squawks store is created through the following line in `Counter.tsx`:

 ```tsx
 const { count } = useSquawk("count");